13 Underrated U.S. National Parks You Really Should Visit This Year

 California

 With nine national parks, California has more than any other state.
-However, Pinnacles National Park—located roughly two hours south of San Francisco—gets far less attention (and far fewer visitors) than its iconic neighbors.
-Nonetheless, it’s home to a striking and unique landscape of rock spires and caves formed by volcanic eruptions as worthy of exploring as the vast deserts of Joshua Tree and dunes of Death Valley.
+Lesser-known Pinnacles National Park—roughly two hours south of San Francisco—saw .37 percent of all national park visits in 2023.
+It’s home to a striking and unique landscape of rock spires and caves formed by volcanic eruptions as worthy of exploring as the vast deserts of Joshua Tree and dunes of Death Valley.

 Not surprisingly, the unique rock formations throughout the park make Pinnacles a popular destination for climbers, especially in cooler months.
-For those who prefer to stay grounded, there are miles of trails that will take hikers past the formations, through lava tunnels, and to the top of mountain peaks for scenic vistas.
-If you only have one day, check out the Condor Gulch to High Peaks Loop trail, a challenging, 5- to 6-mile loop through the heart of the Pinnacles rock formations.
+Those who prefer to stay grounded can traverse miles of trails that take them past the formations, through lava tunnels, and to the top of mountain peaks for scenic vistas.
+If you have only one day, check out the Condor Gulch to High Peaks Loop trail, a challenging, five- to six-mile loop through the heart of the Pinnacles rock formations.

 How to visit